daclepro-maker/OneUI-7-For-S8-S8-Note8/README.md

 9. Flash it.
 It can take a while so be patient.
 10. Done!
 You are Ready to go!
 ### !!Do not forget that this steps are ONLY for Exynos 8895 Devices!!
+Made with Love By:
+1. Gemini
+2. DaclePro-maker